belavirag/quarkus-pg-flyway-reactive-template/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+### This template uses
+* Quarkus
+* PostgreSQL
+* Redis
+* Hibernate Reactive

+### Noteworthy quirks
+* To add a migration, you need to create a file in `resources/db/migration` and add the file name to the application.properties file under `application.database.flyway.files`.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: